Frequently Asked Questions About Lip Reduction

 8. What are the risks of lip reduction?

-Medical risks include an allergic reaction to the anesthetic, hematoma (swelling caused by a pooling of blood), seroma (swelling caused by a collection of serum), and numbness in the lip area.
+Risks of lip reduction include an allergic reaction to the anesthetic, hematoma (swelling caused by a pooling of blood), seroma (swelling caused by a collection of serum), and numbness in the lip area.
 Cosmetically, your smile may change and your lips may become asymmetrical.
-And, of course, there's always the possibility of general dissatisfaction with the results.
-This is why it's imperative that you clearly communicate your desires to your surgeon before you have your surgery.
+And there's always the possibility of general dissatisfaction with the results.

 Back to top